-In this first edition we centre around Communication, and how many of our colleagues still able to work at this time, who are having to experience new and creative ways of talking with our colleagues and customers.
+In this first edition we centre around Communication, and show how our colleagues across the Cennox group are experiencing the benefits from new and creative ways of talking with our colleagues and customers.

-Is it just us, or does it feel like are all talking more?
+Is it just us, or are we all talking more?
 Better still, the tone of content is so much more encouraging and shares true sentiments of understanding.
-In recent days, we have noticed that across many departments we have been talking to our customers more than ever.
+In recent days, we have noticed that across departments and territories, we have been talking to our customers more than ever.
 It feels collectively there is a real spirit of being #InThisTogether.

-For those teams still able to work, as the COVID-19 pandemic has impacted regions differently, our teams able to work remotely say they are seeing positive and caring attitudes as we all try and find our footing and common way of adapting to this new way of working.
+Our teams say they are seeing positive and caring attitudes as we all try and find our footing and common way of adapting to this new way of working.
 Face-to-face meetings, the traditional method of customer engagement have all but dried up - but this has made way for better structured and attended conference calls.
 We have enjoyed listening to our customers and working with them to adopt and roll-out a variety of new ways to talk and frame each meeting online.
 Yesterday's handshake has now become today’s wave as we connect through Skype, Zoom and other platforms.
 With more calls becoming video based, the sudden teleportation into each other’s private home spaces (sometimes with children making their welcomed grand entrances) is giving sunlight and a relaxing of the stuffy expectations around business communications.

 For the marketing people, we are seeing the tone of voice and message intent is softening.
 Online and email communications are usually the staple method to promote our products and services with passion and promise.
 Today, the need to share corporate information has become more measured, sensitive and thoughtful.
 A sense of respect is out pacing the ‘anything goes’ approach.